 Chapters and Quests

-Chapters make up a single Character Level, finishing a Chapter means the Characters level up.
+Chapters refer to Character Level, finishing a Chapter means the Player Characters level up.
 Chapters vary in length to accommodate the needs of different groups, but always have at least two main quests, the Journey and the Destination, and up to any number of Side Quests.
-A quest is meant to take a whole game session, and consists of at least four Plot Points, or scenes which progress the Narrative.
+A quest is meant to take a whole game session, and consists of at least four to six Plot Points, or scenes which progress the Narrative.
 Serialized Chapters will always have a Journey and a Destination Quest, Episodic Chapters might only consist of two or more unrelated Side Quests.